spaulaus/LevelScheme/README.md

 we'll get to those.
 I have roughly put the following sections in order of what you should do to fill out your level scheme.

-Any of the function arguments that are in brances "()" are printed text.
+Any of the function arguments that are in braces "()" are printed text.
 If you do not want to use a particular one it may be left blank.
 This does not mean that you can remove it from the function call.